sagemath/trac_to_gh/Issue 6550.md

 # Issue 6550: We need to be able to save itermediate files - particulary for ATLAS

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6550

 Original creator: drkirkby